Wisconsin Democratic Secretary of State La Follette resigns

 MADISON, Wis.
-(AP) — Wisconsin’s longtime Democratic Secretary of State Doug La Follette resigned on Friday, saying he was leaving with a “heavy heart” three months into his 11th consecutive term in office after he watched the office be stripped of its power over the past 50 years.
+(AP) — Wisconsin’s longtime Democratic Secretary of State Doug La Follette abruptly resigned on Friday, saying he was leaving three months into his 11th consecutive term “to focus on my personal needs” after watching the office be stripped of its power over the past 50 years.

-Gov. Tony Evers appointed former Treasurer Sarah Godlewski, who ran for U.S. Senate last year but lost in the primary, to fill out the four-year term.
+Gov. Tony Evers appointed former Treasurer Sarah Godlewski, who ran for U.S. Senate last year but dropped out of the race ahead of the primary, to fill out the four-year term.
 Wisconsin’s secretary of state has not been in charge of elections since 1974 and has almost no official duties.

-“It is with a heavy heart that I submit my resignation,” the 82-year-old La Follette said in his resignation letter.
-“After many years of frustration, I’ve decided that I don’t want to spend the next three and a half years trying to run an office without adequate resources and staffing levels.”
+“After many years of frustration, I’ve decided that I don’t want to spend the next three and a half years trying to run an office without adequate resources and staffing levels,” the 82-year-old La Follette said in his resignation letter.

 He did not immediately return a telephone message left seeking comment.
-In his resignation letter, La Follette said “I must now focus on my personal needs.”

 La Follette won reelection in November over a Republican who wanted to shift election duties to the office.
+La Follette said ahead of the election that he was running again to ensure Republicans couldn’t use the office to overturn a Democratic presidential win in the state in 2024.

+He did not campaign very intensely, saying he was afraid of contracting COVID-19 on the campaign trail.
+Those fears didn’t stop him from taking a vacation in Africa in June, however.
+In the end, his name recognition was enough to carry him to victory, as it had for years.

+La Follette is a distant relative of “Fighting” Bob La Follette, a progressive Wisconsin governor and 1924 presidential candidate.
+A Madison high school is named after Bob La Follette and state Democrats still hold him up today as a progressive champion.

-Evers, also a Democrat, thanked La Follette for his decades of service and named Godlewski to replace him.
+Evers, also a Democrat, thanked Doug La Follette for his decades of service and named Godlewski to replace him.

 “In a critical position that has seen no turnover in decades, maintaining continuity with a leader who’s prepared and committed to fulfilling this office’s constitutional obligations could not be more important—and there’s no one more uniquely qualified or better suited for the job than Sarah,” Evers said in a statement.